disdi/VexRiscv-Debug/README.md

 * Create a GDB server that can communicate with the DTM over the SWD interface.
 This server would use the standard RISC-V debug commands.

 * Tools like OpenOCD or probe-rs can be used as a basis for the GDB server, given that they support RISC-V debug specification.
+Currently a custom version of OpenOCD works with VexRiscv.

 The following conceptual diagram explains the general components and data flow involved in debugging via SWD: